In-Plane Anisotropy-Driven Directional Charge Transport in van der Waals p-n Heterojunction: Results and discussion

-H. B. Ribeiro $et \ al.$ \cite{2019PRB} observed in their polarization-dependent Raman experiments that the $A_g^1$ mode has maximum (minimum) intensity along the zigzag (armchair) direction.
-In a similar manner, our 0\textdegree$ $ orientation resembles the crystallographic zigzag direction as shown by the orange arrow in the first figure of \fig{Raman}(a).
-Our results are also consistent with similar kind of ARPRS studies on GeS conducted by D.Tan $et \ al.$ \cite{2016-nanoresearch}, H. Ouyang $et \ al.$ \cite{Sciencechinamaterial-2020} and Z. Li $et \ al.$ \cite{Acs_applied_materials-2019} as well as for other anisotropic 2D materials with orthorhombic crystal structure \cite{angewchemBP-2015,nanoscaleBP-2015,acsnanoBP-2015,nanoscaleSnS-2016}.
-Related polarization-dependent Raman spectra on exfoliated GeS at the sample's edge showed that either the $A_g^1$ or $A_g^2$ mode is strong along the zigzag or armchair direction depending on the respective crystallographic edge and the polarization configuration \cite{2019PRB}.
+H. B. Ribeiro $et \ al.$ \cite{2019PRB} observed in their polarization-dependent Raman experiments that the $A_g^1$ mode has maximum (minimum) intensity along the ZZ (AC) direction.
+In a similar manner, our 0\textdegree$ $ orientation resembles the crystallographic ZZ direction as shown by the orange arrow in the first figure of \fig{Raman}(a).
+Our results are also consistent with similar kind of ARPRS studies on GeS conducted by D.Tan $et \ al.$ \cite{2016-nanoresearch}, H. Ouyang $et \ al.$ \cite{Sciencechinamaterial-2020} and Z. Li $et \ al.$ \cite{Acs_applied_materials-2019} as well as for other anisotropic 2D materials with orthorhombic crystal structure \cite{acsnanoBP-2015,nanoscaleSnS-2016}.
+Related polarization-dependent Raman spectra on exfoliated GeS at the sample's edge showed that either the $A_g^1$ or $A_g^2$ mode is strong along the ZZ or AC direction depending on the respective crystallographic edge and the polarization configuration \cite{2019PRB}.